nimshav/Open-Source-Humanities/README.md

 ---

 ## Getting Started
-Familiarize yourself with AI software development, the Git system, the languages you intend to use -- their histories and applications, the open source community and the guifing principles of "doocracy" and "benevolent dictatorship".
+Familiarize yourself with AI software development, the Git system, the languages you intend to use -- their histories and applications, the open source community, and the guiding principles of "doocracy" and "benevolent dictatorship".

 ### Prerequisites